 2001 – Once the residents, developer, planners, and environmentalists are on the same team, their personal objectives change from minimizing damage in their area of special interest to maximizing improvements to the project, the surrounding community, the environment, and relationships.
 The team building yields extraordinary new ideas for achieving the special interest agendas and also generates a project that builds community spirit, safety, and sustainability.

-2002 - The collaborative project design process is implemented with voluntary Collaborative Planning guidelines rather than with additional regulations.
+2002 – The collaborative project design process is implemented with voluntary Collaborative Planning guidelines rather than with additional regulations.
 Byram Township in New Jersey has done that.
-Visit their website http://byramtwp.org and click on the last item in the navigation on left.
-(Hit the back button on your browser to return here (landuse.org).
+Visit their website http://byramtwp.org, which will open in a new tab or browser window.

 2007 – For collaborative planning to be efficient and effective, its primary focus must be on activities that improve relationships between the stakeholders involved in the proposed project.
 The better the relationships, the more powerful are the new ideas for solving the problems that each stakeholder faces inside and outside the proposed project.
 This is the thrust of the current research and demonstration.

 2008 – Research and demonstration moves to the greater Yellowstone area of Montana, Wyoming, and Idaho.
 Problem-solving ideas are a function of the consciousness of the collaboration participants.
 When the focus is on getting and maintaining a feeling of community among the participants (rather than retaining and sometimes aggravating defensiveness) the ideas that come are much more effective to solve the problems.